Home / South Africa

 Leave Stellenbosch and drive to Hermanus.
 I recommend taking the scenic route along the shores of False Bay via Pringle Bay — it's a bit longer but the views are totally worth it.

 In the afternoon, continue your journey to Cape Agulhas and visit the Southern Tip of Africa.
-Yep, you'll be standing at the southernmost point of the continent!
 Spend the night nearby.

 Day 4

-Today, make your way to Wilderness, stopping in Swellendam for a coffee or lunch break — it's a cute town that's perfect for stretching your legs.
-On the way, consider a pit stop in Mossel Bay to explore the Cape St Blaize Lighthouse Complex.
+Today, drive to Wilderness, stopping in Swellendam for a coffee or lunch break — it's a cute town that's perfect for stretching your legs.
+On the way, consider a stop in Mossel Bay to explore the Cape St Blaize Lighthouse Complex.

 Once in Wilderness, take a leisurely stroll along the beach.
-Feeling adventurous?
-Get a surfing lesson at Vibe Surf School.
+If you feel adventurous (or are an avid surfer), get a surfing lesson (or rent boards) at Vibe Surf School.
 For a quirky little side trip, visit the Map of Africa.
-Trust me, it's cooler than it sounds.
-Spend the night here to soak in the relaxed vibe.

 Day 5

-On day five, drive along the coast with your first stop at Gericke's Point for a refreshing morning hike.
+On day five, drive along the coast with your first stop at Gericke's Point, where you can take a small morning hike.

-When you reach Knysna, you can't miss the Knysna Heads.
-The views are absolutely stunning as you watch the waves crash from high above.
-If beach time is calling your name, Brenton Beach is a beautiful spot to relax.
+When you reach Knysna, don't miss the Knysna Heads.
+The views are absolutely stunning as you watch the waves crash into the bay from high above.
+If you want to relax on a beach for a bit, Brenton Beach is a beautiful spot.

 Continue your drive to my favorite place along the Garden Route: Plettenberg Bay!